qw457812/cc-mvp-prompts/cc-prompt.md

 Important:
 - NEVER update the git config
+- DO NOT use the TodoWrite or Task tools
 - Return the PR URL when you're done, so the user can see it

 ### Other common operations